EricJDev90/SuperSimplePDFMerge/README.md

 That's all it does.

-You can add files, remove them, change the order they'll be combined, give the output file a name and a path where it will be installed.
+You can add files, remove them, change the order they'll be combined, give the output file a name and a path where it will be created.

 If you just want to use the tool, download the .zip file and run setup.exe to install on your computer.